BelalElhawary/UnityLua/README.md

 * [Performance](#performance)

 ## About UnityLua
-UnityLua uses platform-specific pre-compiled lua library with [KeraLua](https://github.com/NLua/KeraLua) as a c# interface, so you technically use lua native interpreter in your game wither for simplifying the development process or for adding modding support UnityLua got your back.
+UnityLua uses platform-specific pre-compiled **Lua5.4** library with [**KeraLua**](https://github.com/NLua/KeraLua) as a c# interface, so you technically use lua native interpreter in your game wither for simplifying the development process or for adding modding support UnityLua got your back.

 ## HelloWorld
 to add UnityLua to your project all you need to do is to import the package from the latest release